UNRIC Library Backgrounder: Youth – Selected Online Resources

 Young people are key agents of change, with enormous innovation potential.
 Working for and with young people and investing in their empowerment is key for prosperous societies and overall inclusive rural transformation.

-International Fund for Agricultural Development (IFAD) – Youth: Shaping the rural economies of tomorrow
+International Fund for Agricultural Development (IFAD) – Rural Youth

 https://www.ifad.org/en/youth

-Our world is home to 1.2 billion young people between the ages of 15 and 24, and the youth population is growing fastest in the poorest nations.
-Governments around the world face the challenge of providing young people with jobs and opportunities that safeguard their futures.
+Our world is home to 1.2 billion young people aged 15 to 24.
+The youth population growing fastest in the poorest nations.
+These governments face the challenge of providing them with jobs and opportunities that safeguard their futures.

-Few aspire to remain in rural areas and make a living out of agriculture.
-Too often, their only option is to migrate, either to urban areas or overseas.
+These challenges make it difficult for young people to contribute to or benefit from rural economies.
+Few aspire to remain in rural areas and make a living out of agriculture, with many migrating to urban areas or overseas.

 International Labour Organization (ILO) – Youth Employment